 Annual cleaning: Use a cleaner specific for polycarbonate.
 We recommend NOVUS Plastic Clean & Shine No. 1, NOVUS Fine Scratch Remover No. 2 & NOVUS Heavy Scratch Remover No. 3.
+For further information on NOVUS Polish, visit their website www.novuspolish.com.
 Do not use ammonia or abrasive polishes.
 Do not use gas or petroleum.
 Do not use auto polish unless taking out deep scratch.
 Do not use Rain X.